rerobots/docs/pages/intro.md

 ## Instances

+The time during which a user has exclusive access to a workspace deployment is known as an [instance](/intro).
+The process of requesting, getting credentials, and terminating an instance is similar to how you might get a "compute node" from a "cloud computing" company:

+1. Someone requests access using the unique ID of the workspace deployment.
+2. The remote user is connected to a container that is local to the robot.
+3. Their input/output can be constrained according to filter rules.
+For example, the "reboot" command is dropped, while getting sensor data is accepted.
+4. The instance is terminated when the remote user is done.

 The instance lifecycle is shown in the following diagram:

 {% image src="figures/instance-lifecycle.svg" alt="diagram of instance lifecycle" maxWidth="400px" /%}